paralus/cli/README.md

   -o, --output string    Print json, yaml or table output.
 Default is table (default "table") -p, --project string   provide a specific project context -v, --verbose          Verbose mode.
 A lot more information output.

+ Run CI for testing.
+Do not merge this commit.